pytest-dev/pytest-flask/docs/features.rst

   .. note::

-    User-defined ``json`` attribute/method in application response class does not overrides.
+    User-defined ``json`` attribute/method in application response class will not be overwritten.
 So you can define your own response deserialization method:

     .. code:: python